-The purpose of the community cat program for West Valley City/Taylorsville Animal Services is to reduce the breeding and over population of community cats while mitigating the nuisance complaints of our citizens.
-The concept of the Community Cat program is to achieve these goals while helping the maintain a No-Kill status among the shelter population.
-The best way to do this is through the TNR Program.
+The purpose of the community cat program for West Valley City/Taylorsville Animal Services is to reduce the breeding and over population of community cats while addressing complaints and concerns from our residents.
+The Community Cat program aims to achieve these goals while helping the maintain a No-Kill status among the shelter population.
+The best way to do this is through the Trap/Neuter/Return (TNR) Program.

 Trap/neuter/return (TNR) programs involve trapping, neutering/vaccinating, and returning community cats to their original outdoor locations.
 It is not only the most humane method of preventing cats from entering the shelter system; it’s the most effective.

 Community Cats are trapped and brought to the shelter.
 Ideally, they should be in the Shelter no longer than 48 hours – enough time to do a health assessment, vaccinate them, and get them fixed.
 The cats are then returned to where they were picked up or trapped.

 The TNR Program is available year-round.
 However, from November 20 through January 31 the program is available by appointment only.

 Why is the program only available by appointment during the winter months?